aspose-total/Aspose.Total-Products/total/en/java/conversion/xml-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XML to CSV via Java" h2="Convert XML file to CSV by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting XML to CSV can be useful for a number of reasons.
+One reason is that CSV files are more compact than XML files, which makes them easier to handle and process.
+CSV files are also easier to import into a variety of software applications, including databases, spreadsheets, and other data analysis tools.
+Another reason why someone might want to convert XML to CSV is that CSV files are more human-readable than XML files.
+XML files can be difficult to read and understand, especially if they contain complex nested structures.
+CSV files, on the other hand, are easy to read and understand, even for non-technical users.<br><br>

 By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XML to CSV conversion feature in your Java applications in two-step process.
 Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XML to XLSX.
 In the second step, you can convert XLSX to CSV by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
 {{% /blocks/products/pf/feature-page-summary  %}}